Skip to content

 • Feed MagazineStefanie Syman and Steven Johnson launched Feed in New York during May 1995.
 This publication became one of the earliest online magazines to rely entirely on…

-• NewsweekNewsweek launched on the 17th of February 1933 with a cover featuring seven photographs from that week's news.
-Thomas J. C.
+• NewsweekNewsweek hit newsstands for the first time on the 17th of February 1933, its debut cover featuring seven photographs from the week's news.

 • The NationThe Nation magazine opened its doors on the 6th of July 1865, at 130 Nassau Street in Manhattan.
 This date marked the end of William Lloyd Garrison's The…